-When is Loki released on Disney Plus?
+When is Loki TV series released on Disney Plus?

-In doing so, he caused a break in reality itself and that put him on the radar of the Time Variance Authority, a secret organisation whose job it is to “protect the proper flow of time”.
+When the younger version of Loki escaped imprisonment in 2021, he caused a break in reality itself and that put him on the radar of the Time Variance Authority, a secret organisation whose job it is to “protect the proper flow of time”.

 With TVA officer Mobius M Mobius keeping a close eye on him, the God of Mischief has no choice but to go along with the missions they plan to send him on – but you can bet he’ll be plotting a way out very carefully all the while.